velocity303/puppet-runit/README.md

 ### Parameters

+*basedir* the base directory under which service directories are created - default is '/home' making the service directory '/home/${user}/service'

+*filestore* the filestore where the runit package file is located on the Puppet master - default is 'puppet:///files/runit'

 *package_file*: the name of the RPM package file to install - see the Runit Package section below.
 Required.

 *users*: a list of users to set up user services for - see the User Services section below.
 Optional.

+*workspace* the workspace directory where files are stored on the Puppet agent hosts - default is '/root/runit'

 ## runit::user